 Proinsulin is converted to insulin in the pancreatic beta cells.
-A by-product of this conversion is peptide C (C-Peptide, Connecting Peptide or Binding Peptide), an inactive 31 amino acid polypeptide chain.
+A by-product of this conversion is peptide C (C-Peptide, Connecting Peptide), an inactive 31 amino acid polypeptide chain.
 Peptide C levels are usually associated with endogenous insulin production and are not affected by exogenous (pharmaceutical) insulin administration.
 Measuring the levels of peptide C is useful:

 - In determining the presence of insulinoma, there may be elevated concentrations of both insulin and peptide C

 - In monitoring for recurrence of insulinoma, indicated by elevated levels of peptide C

 Peptide C levels are not always correlated with endogenously produced insulin in obese patients and in patients with islet cell pancreatic tumors.
 In addition, hepatic impairment can cause elevated levels of C peptide.

 - Increase: Male type obesity, cardiac arrhythmias (QT prolongation), islet cell cancer.
 Medications: Oral hypoglycemic agents and sulfonylureas.
 High intake of fructose and high glycemic index foods are associated with higher levels of C peptide.

 - Decrease: Diabetes mellitus, disorders of the pancreas in alcoholics.
 Medications: Rosiglitazone, troglitazone.

 Laboratory test results are the most important parameter for the diagnosis and monitoring of all pathological conditions.
 70%-80% of diagnostic decisions are based on laboratory tests.
 The correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".